byronkf54/RL-VideoPinball-Agent/README.md

 <br>
 ![image](hyperparameters.png)

-To record agent can add monitor.
+To record a video of agent you can add a monitor around the make_env method in train_agent.

 Future work:
 Add functionality to run any combination of algorithms.